st0n3y/japaneasy_endpoint/README.md

 Open the client folder in a separate tab.

-In both tabs, execute: webpack -w
+In both tabs, execute: npm start

 In another new terminal tab, open japaneasy_rails.